A meditative art room built to facilitate the creation of paintings and sculptures culled from an extradimensional place in space. Read more

 9 backers Limited (21 left of 30)

 A three color silk screened print of a drawing that will be created within the cabin, but screened by my friend at Kayrock Screenprinting.
 The final image will be decided by vote.
 Who gets to vote?
 Well if you bought a print, then you!
 Congratulations.
-I hope you vote.Estimated delivery:Add $10 USD to ship outside the US
+I hope you vote.Estimated delivery:Ships anywhere in the world

 1 backer Limited (9 left of 10)

 Hand cut, hand painted skateboard decks.
 Yes, you read that correctly.
 Skate it.
 Hang it.
 You decide.
 A mobile form of my panel paintings.
-Tubular!!Estimated delivery:Ships within the US only
+Tubular!!Estimated delivery:Only ships to: United States

 4 backers Limited (6 left of 10)

 A 10"x12" panel from the walls of the cabin.
 This will be an original painting as well as a piece of time, frozen for your viewing pleasure.
 I will make 10 of these at this size, and by the time they are finished, they will have traveled across at least three walls of the cabin collecting enough positive energy to heal a small wound, or grant one tiny wish.
-(I make no legal claim that this is possible.)Estimated delivery:Add $15 USD to ship outside the US
+(I make no legal claim that this is possible.)Estimated delivery:Ships anywhere in the world

 1 backer Limited (9 left of 10)